-Colleagues describe Lila A. Wallis, M.D., as "the godmother of women's health."
+Colleagues have described Lila A. Wallis, M.D., as "the godmother of women's health."
 She has instituted a range of initiatives to improve patients' experiences during physical examinations.
 For half a century she has been a leading advocate for women's rights to high standards of compassionate care and a partnership role in decisions about their treatment.

 Lila Amdurska was still a student at the University of Stefan Batory in Vilnius, Lithuania, when the German Army invaded and occupied her homeland in 1939.
 As a member of the Polish underground resistance movement during World War II, she secretly cared for members of the underground at a relative's country home, teaching Polish to local children when the Germans closed the schools.
 The realities of war convinced her of the value of medicine as a career choice.

 Later, as a young doctor in the United States, Dr. Wallis came under the influence of two other women medical pioneers.
 Dr. Connie Guion, the first woman to be named a clinical professor of medicine at Cornell, offered her encouragement and referred patients to her.
 Dr. May Edward Chinn, the first African-American woman to complete a residency at Bellevue Hospital, and the first woman intern at Harlem Hospital, taught Dr. Wallis the art of the competent and painless pelvic exam.

 Today, Dr. Wallis is an authority on osteoporosis, estrogen replacement therapy, and menopause.
 She was the first physician in the United States to hold board certifications in internal medicine, hematology, and endocrinology and metabolism.
 As a gifted educator, she instituted the "Update Your Medicine" program at Cornell in 1974, one of the first, and now the longest-running and most successful continuing medical education programs in the United States.
 In 1979, she created the Teaching Associates Program at the New York Hospital-Cornell Medical Center (which she also directed for eleven years).
 This program enlisted the help of volunteer patients to provide feedback to medical students as they developed more sensitive and painless methods for conducting examinations of the breast, genital, and rectal areas.